aicrumb/covid-19/README.md

 <img src="/images/rate of growth.png">

-(now stuff for my math class cause oh yeah woo hoo online classes so fun yeah woo hoo)
+(now stuff for my math class cause oh yeah woo hoo online classes so fun yeah woo hoo)* update, it's old, don't look at this shit right here

 I found the current rate of growth to be 0.9884451230091259/day in the US (as of whenever my data ends),